nealcaren/a-century-of-negro-migration/progress.md

 ### Chapter 3
 - Footnotes: Fixed formatting, but need to do roman numerals (RS).
 - Accuracy:
 - Audio: At 14:49, pronounces "DEE-sist" as "duh-zist."
 Proposed change: more phoenetic spelling i.e. dee-sist.
+At 26:40, "fracas" is mispronounced as "fruh-cah."
+Proposed change: Frak-uss.
 - Other:

 ### Chapter 4